Atomic Wallet Review – Fees, Pros & Cons, Tutorial

 At the same time, the project’s website offers an expansive support center whose “search term” option can help you delve even deeper into the features of this project.
 We recommend you check out both of these resources, as well as Atomic Wallet’s official Medium blog and their official whitepaper, to get more acquainted with the project.

-Atomic Wallet Coin (AWC) is an ERC-20 token created by the exchange to function as an on-platform utility token.
+Atomic Wallet Coin (AWC) is an ERC-20 token created by the exchange to function as an on-platform utility and native token.
 Using AWC, users can go up the atomic swap queue (preferential treatment much?) or pay listing fees to list a token of their volition.
 A limited supply of 100 million AWC has been created, with 50% sold in a private pre-sale, 30% reserved for founders and advisors, 5% set aside for airdrops and bounties and 15% released through a public ICO.
-You can learn more about the token in the project’s token one pager.
+You can learn more about the token in the project’s token one-pager.

 The project apparently completed the token sales by July this year and amassed $23 million in the process.
 This money will be spent in the following manner:

-- Team: 30% of budget.
+- Team: 30% of the budget.
 This amount of financing allows for the rollout of the AWC solution, including the necessary adjustments to and development of the existing service.

 - Initial liquidity: 40%.
-This financing part is intended for the initial market making program.
+This financing part is intended for the initial market-making program.
 The funds left after the program ends will be transferred to repurchase AWC-tokens from the

 - Contingency: 5% of budget.
 A set-aside for unforeseen costs